xpqz/documentation/dotnet-interface/docs/wpf/windows-presentation-foundation/temperature-converter/using-code.md

 [39]   gr.Margin←⎕NEW Thickness(40 10 10 10)
 ```

-`TempConverter[41-47]` create instances of 3 `RowDefinition` classes and add them to the RowDefinitions collection of the `Grid`.
+`TempConverter[41-47]` create instances of 3 RowDefinition classes and add them to the RowDefinitions collection of the Grid.
 Note that whereas in XAML the Height can be specified as a string, using code it is necessary once again to use the correct Type.
-In this case, Height must be specified by a member of the `System.Windows.GridLength` structure.
+In this case, Height must be specified by a member of the System.Windows.GridLength structure.
 ```apl
 [41]   rd1←⎕NEW RowDefinition
 [42]   rd1.Height←GridLength.Auto